loadwolf/BAR-Widgets/README.md

-This is the Save and load features i longed for when creating bar layouts, and with a little help from my digital friends- here for your Beyond All Reasoable Pleasure :)
+This is the save and load feature I always wished existed when creating bar layouts.
+With a little help from my digital friends, it’s finally here for your Beyond All Reasonable Pleasure.

-This will load old LayoutPlanner files and allow you to copy and rename them for easier location
+You can now load your old LayoutPlanner files, copy them, and rename them for easier organisation and quick access.

-ToDo
+To-do list

-- Add snapping options (Middle of grid square and on grid square
+ - Add snapping options (middle of grid square and on-grid alignment)
  - Fix search
  - Get feedback and refine